vevaan-verma/MCServerWiz/README.md

 Currently supports creating servers for Vanilla, Fabric, and Paper clients.
 Forge is also present, but requires manual setup.

-Only tested on Windows 11 ~~and Ubuntu 22.04 LTS~~.
+Only tested on Windows 11 and Ubuntu 22.04 LTS.
 Both a run.bat and run.sh are provided (run.bat is for Windows, and run.sh is for Linux distros + macOS).

 ## Known Issues